 42. Absenteeism Rate

 This is an operations metric that indicates the employees who either call in sick often or miss their shifts.
 The primary goal of the absenteeism rate isn’t to punish or fire problematic employees.
 Instead, you should try to get them to engage with their work first.
 There are many ways to motivate your staff and get them to become more engaged with their work. if you use them rather than scaring and punishing the employee in question, they are more likely to remain at your company, participate in the office culture, and work harder.
 In any case, paid time off tracking is essential to get insight into this metric.

 🔎 Fun fact: In some workplaces, companies have found creative ways to reduce absenteeism and promote a positive work environment.
 One fun and unique approach was implemented by a company that introduced a “Bring Your Pet to Work” day to boost employee morale and reduce absenteeism.
 The idea was that allowing employees to bring their pets to work could create a more relaxed and enjoyable atmosphere, leading to increased job satisfaction and a decrease in absenteeism.
 This practice has been shown to reduce stress and create a sense of camaraderie among employees.
 It’s a delightful example of how unconventional strategies can address workplace issues in a fun and engaging way.

 Overtime can signify multiple situations in your company.
 It can be a positive occurrence in companies that pay more for the extra hours.
 On the other hand, many businesses choose not to do it, so the employees end up working more for the same amount of money.

 It is also important to make one distinction.
-Some employees are having to do a lot of overtime due to an increased task volume or difficulty or having to do their coworkers’ part of work.
-In contrast, there are also there are employees who commit time theft and slack off, who have to make up for their lost time.
-In a case you need more insight in overtime download our overtime calculator.
+Some employees have to do a lot of overtime due to an increased task volume or difficulty or having to do their coworkers’ part of work.
+In contrast, there are also employees who commit time theft and slack off, who have to make up for their lost time.
+In case you need more insight into overtime download our overtime calculator.

 44. Employee Satisfaction